 This is how the table looks now, with a natural wood tabletop and the legs painted in a soft white.
 The makeover has made a huge difference in how open and spacious the kitchen looks now.

-The project can be broken down into two parts.
-The first part was stripping the top down to the natural wood.
-The second part was painting the apron and legs then adding waxes for a beautiful finish.
+My project is broken down into two parts, first was stripping the top down to the natural wood.
+Second was painting the apron and legs then adding waxes for a beautiful finish.